vectordotdev/vector/website/content/en/highlights/2024-11-07-exclusive_route.md

   domains: [ "transforms" ]
 ---

-The `ExclusiveRoute` transform splits an event stream into multiple sub-streams based on user-defined conditions.
+The `ExclusiveRoute` transform splits an event stream into unique sub-streams based on user-defined conditions.
 Each event will only be routed to a single stream.
 This transforms complements the existing [Route transform][docs.transforms.route].

 [docs.transforms.route]: https://vector.dev/docs/reference/configuration/transforms/route/